-Climate-related risks which may pose a risk to the investment portfolio, though not currently deemed to be material, have been an area of focus for Pacific Life.
-This focus led to initiatives such as the adoption of Pacific Life's Principles for Responsible Investing, initially published in 2019 and updated in November 2022.
+Climate-related risks and opportunities in Pacific Life's investment portfolio have been an area of focus for Pacific Life.
+This focus led to initiatives such as the creation of Pacific Life's Responsible Investment Policy, which was initially published and adapted by Pacific Life in 2019 and updated in November 2022.
 These principles, which continue to be refined, outline Pacific Life's desire to achieve sustainable, long-term returns in a balanced and responsible manner by acknowledging the evolving materiality of environmental, social, and governance (ESG) factors and increasingly integrating them into the investment portfolio.

-Pacific Life has also developed a roadmap which outlines plans to enhance the company's ESG investment strategy through 2025.
-This plan aims to allow Pacific Life to deliver consistent risk-adjusted returns to policyholders in a responsible manner through the integration of ESG factors into the investment decision making process, and it will allow for continued mitigation of climate-related transition risks within Pacific Life's investment portfolio.
+Pacific Life has also developed a roadmap which outlines development plans to enhance the company's ESG investment strategy through 2025.
+This plan aims to allow Pacific Life to deliver consistent risk-adjusted returns to policyholders in a responsible manner through the integration of ESG factors into the investment decision making process, and it will allow for continued monitoring and mitigation of climate-related transition risks within Pacific Life's investment portfolio.

-Additionally, Pacific Life's Management Investment Committee is tasked with determining investment portfolio resilience, testing credit risk of the portfolio.
+Additionally, Pacific Life's risk management organization is tasked with determining investment portfolio resilience, testing credit risk of the portfolio.
+Climate risk scenario analysis was performed using quantitative 1.5- and 4-degree scenarios to determine climate risk within the investment portfolio and inform future long-term climate risk strategy.
+Both physical and transition risk assessments were performed across the most material drivers of loss.
 Various impact pathways are identified to assess how changing corporate bonds and commercial loans will affect the portfolio.
-Effects driven from the climate scenarios can result in losses due to default which is then used to calculate projected actual loss value.
+Physical impacts were assessed from increases in frequency and intensity of physical hazards such as hurricanes, coastal inundation, flooding, etc. Transition impacts were assessed from impacts of the low carbon transition; carbon tax, labor costs, retrofit costs, etc. Effects driven from the climate scenarios can result in losses due to default, which is then used to calculate projected actual loss value.
 The analysis has affected strategies for credit decisions in various aspects of the investment portfolio.
-Divestments and investment opportunities are being analyzed for new types of financial investments that are more resilient to climate risk under each scenario.
+Divestment and investment opportunities are being analyzed for new types of financial investments that are more resilient to climate risk under each scenario.
+We intend to repeat climate scenario analysis on a regular cadence, adjusting the frequency as results dictate.